 Rick continued to produce very small quantities of Longoria wines after he became the winemaker for The Gainey Vineyard in 1985.

 In 1997, Rick gave up steady employment to devote his full energies to his winery business.
 In May 1998, Rick and Diana opened the doors to their own tasting room in one of the oldest buildings in downtown Los Olivos.
 In December 1998, Rick moved his winery operation into a 5,400 sq. foot industrial building in what is now affectionately called the “Lompoc Wine Ghetto”.
 His was the first winery to be established in Lompoc.
+In 2014, Rick moved into a brand new winery on the site of Lompoc's historic JM Club, with the Longoria Winery Tasting Room located in the former club house.

-Rick states "From the very beginning of my career I felt that the Santa Barbara wine region had the potential to produce world class wines and it's been very gratifying to see that belief realized over the last 30 years I've been here.
+Rick states "From the very beginning of my career I felt that the Santa Barbara wine region had the potential to produce world class wines and it's been very gratifying to see that belief realized over the more than 30 years I've been here.
 It's also been very rewarding to have had the good fortune over the years to have some of my wines contribute to the acclaim of our wine region."

 Over the years Rick has experimented with many different vineyard sources and grape varietals and has added more wines to his portfolio.
-Rick’s pursuit of excellence requires the production of his wines to remain small even after nearly 30 years in business.
+Rick’s pursuit of excellence requires the production of his wines to remain small even after more than 30 years in business.
 Longoria wines are handcrafted in very small quantities ranging from 50 to 700 cases.
 Total annual production currently averages 3,000 cases.